openstack/ironic-specs/specs/approved/shard-key.rst

 ---------------------

-It *is* recognized that operators *may* wish to auto-assign or auto-shard the node set programatically.
+It *is* recognized that operators *may* wish to auto-assign or auto-shard the node set programmatically.
 The agreed upon limitation amongst Ironic contributors is that we (Ironic) would not automatically create *new* shards in the future.
 Creation of new shards would be driven by the operator by setting a new shard key on any given node.